-Armenian National Agrarian University, the only higher education institute in the agrarian sphere in Armenia, celebrated the 80th anniversary of its foundation in 2010.
-In 1994, in result of unification of Armenian Agricultural and Yerevan Zootechnical Veterinary Institutes, Armenian Agricultural Academy was founded.
-It should be mentioned that since the day of foundation both Armenian Agricultural and Yerevan Zootechical Veterinary Institutes have played a great role in promoting and developing agrarian sphere in the RA, as well as in preparing skillful and professional specialists for former USS Republics.1930, May 6 the authorities of Armenian Socialistic Republic made a decision to reform the Faculty of Agriculture of Yerevan State University into Agricultural Institute, which in the beginning had only 3 faculties.
+Armenian National Agrarian University is one of the higher education institutes of our republic and the only higher education institute in the agrarian sphere in Armenia.
+In 1994, in result of unification of Armenian Agricultural and Yerevan Zootechnical Veterinary Institutes (which, since the day of their foundation in 1930, have played a great role in promoting and developing agrarian sphere in the RA, as well as in preparing skillful and professional specialists for former USS Republics), Armenian Agricultural Academy was founded.

 Armenian Agricultural Institute

 In 1930, on July 23, USSR Central Executive Committee and National Communist Council made a decision (N 40/237) to establish Yerevan Agricultural Institute on the basis of Agricultural Faculty of Yerevan State University.
 In the initial period, about 50 lecturers conducted the classes.

 For the first academic year, the institute had three departments:

 zootechnical (with animal husbandry and dairy farming specializations)

 In the next academic year, the zootechnical faculty with its lecturers was transferred to the Yerevan Animal Husbandry-Veterinary Institute.
 In the next few years, the faculty of agricultural production organization also operated in the institute.